Sprinklr Copilot for Social - Planner Summary

 Planner Summary delivers users a concise, actionable summary of their Editorial Calendar/Planner, highlighting post distribution and optimization opportunities across multiple dimensions - tailored to any filters or selections applied on-screen.

-Note: If you require user-level permission control for Sprinklr Copilot for Social, please reach out to your Success Manager (SM) or contact support@sprinklr.com.
+Note: Sprinklr Copilot for Social is now generally available and will be accessible to all users of Sprinklr customers as a GA feature.
+If you require user-level permission control for Sprinklr Copilot for Social, please reach out to your Success Manager (SM) or raise a ticket at support@sprinklr.com.

 Use Cases